JamesMatini/Data-Cleaning-Using-Python-/README.md

 # 🧹 Data Cleaning Using Python

-A comprehensive and practical data cleaning workflow applied to a marketing campaign dataset using **Python**, **Pandas**, and **NumPy**.
+A comprehensive and practical data cleaning workflow applied to a marketing campaign dataset using **Python**, **Pandas** and **NumPy**.
 This project covers real-world data quality issues and demonstrates a step-by-step transformation process to produce an analysis-ready dataset.

 ---

 ## 📊 Project Overview

-The dataset contains marketing campaign performance metrics with inconsistencies, invalid entries, mixed formats, and logical errors.
-This notebook walks through identifying, fixing, and validating these issues to ensure clean, consistent, reliable data for downstream analytics.
+The dataset contains marketing campaign performance metrics with inconsistencies, invalid entries, mixed formats and logical errors.
+This notebook walks through identifying, fixing and validating these issues to ensure clean, consistent, reliable data for downstream analytics.

 ---